 They are reading

 As long as children are doing it every day they are not going to get behind with their reading.
 It doesn’t have to be their class novel or special reading books from school.
 If they are reading favourite books, recipes, instructions for games, subtitles on movies then they are engaged in meaningful relevant reading activities.
 Being read to is also extremely valuable for literacy development.
-A storybook read by an older sibling, a chapter of a novel read by a parent, storytime with a grandparent online, or even an audiobook are all feel-good literary experiences.
+A storybook read by an older sibling, a chapter of a novel read by a parent, storytime with a grandparent online, or even showing them what is an audiobook – which are all feel-good literary experiences.

 They are helping